Updated observational constraints on $\phi$CDM dynamical dark energy cosmological models: Methods

 We use the \texttt{CAMB}/\texttt{COSMOMC} program (October 2018 version) \cite{Challinor:1998xk,Lewis:1999bs,Lewis:2002ah} to determine observational constraints on $\phi$CDM cosmological model parameters, and for model comparison. \texttt{CAMB} is used to compute the evolution of $\phi$CDM model spatial inhomogeneities and to determine $\phi$CDM model theoretical predictions which depend on cosmological parameters. \texttt{COSMOMC} uses the Markov chain Monte Carlo (MCMC) method to compare these $\phi$CDM model predictions to observational data and determine cosmological parameter likelihoods.
 The MCMC chains are assumed to have converged when the Gelman and Rubin $R$ statistic satisfies $R-1 < 0.01$ (but see below for two exceptions).
-We use \texttt{GetDist} code, \cite{Lewis:2019xzd} to assess whether the MCMC chains have converged and to compute the average values, confidence intervals, and likelihood distributions of model parameters from the converged MCMC chains.
+We use \texttt{GetDist} code \cite{Lewis:2019xzd} to assess whether the MCMC chains have converged and to compute the average values, confidence intervals, and likelihood distributions of model parameters from the converged MCMC chains.

 In the standard flat $\Lambda$CDM model it is conventional to chose the six primary cosmological parameters to be the current value of the physical baryonic matter density parameter $\Omega_b h^2$, the current value of the physical CDM density parameter $\Omega_c h^2$, the sound horizon angular size at recombination $100\theta_{\text{MC}}$, the reionization optical depth $\tau$, the primordial scalar-type perturbation power spectral index $n_s$, and the power spectrum amplitude $\ln(10^{10}A_s)$, where $h$ is $H_0$ in units of 100 km s$^{-1}$ Mpc$^{-1}$.
-In the flat $\phi$CDM model we follow Ref.\ \citep{Park:2018fxx} and choose $H_0$ as a primary cosmological parameter instead of $100\theta_{\text{MC}}$.
+In the flat $\phi$CDM model we follow Ref.\ \citen{Park:2018fxx} and choose $H_0$ as a primary cosmological parameter instead of $100\theta_{\text{MC}}$.
 In the $\phi$CDM model considered here, $\alpha$, characterizing the dynamics of dark energy, is adopted as the seventh primary cosmological parameter.
-We also consider the flat $\phi$CDM+$A_L$ model where the lensing consistency parameter $A_L$, \cite{Calabreseetal2008}, is the eighth primary cosmological parameter allowed to vary and be determined from observational data.
+We also consider the flat $\phi$CDM+$A_L$ model where the lensing consistency parameter $A_L$ \cite{Calabreseetal2008} is the eighth primary cosmological parameter allowed to vary and be determined from observational data.